-Rules 5.1.3.2 to 5.1.3.6 for the construction, alteration of, or addition to, residential buildings in the Outer Residential Area apply.
+Rules 5.1.3.2 to 5.1.3.6 for the construction, alteration of, or addition to, residential buildings, accessory buildings and residential structures in the Outer Residential Area apply.

-- 15.1.3.3 Residential buildings (including additions) within a Hazard (Fault Line)

-Area: - must not exceed a maximum height of 8m - shall be built with a light roof and light wall cladding - 15.1.3.4 Residential buildings (including additions) within a Hazard (Flooding)

-Area: - must not be sited so as to impede the flow of flood waters - the floor level must be constructed above the current flood hazard level identified by Council.
+- 15.1.3.3 Residential buildings (including alterations and additions) within a Hazard (Fault Line) Area: - must not exceed a maximum height of 8m - shall be built with a light roof and light wall cladding - 15.1.3.4 Residential buildings (including alterations and additions) within a Hazard (Flooding) Area: - must not be sited so as to impede the flow of flood waters - the floor level must be constructed above the current flood hazard level identified by Council.